 Cleaning the metal can help offset some of the effects, but it is best to know more about the anodizing process to properly take care of the aluminum.

 What is Anodized Aluminum?

-Put simply, the anodizing process (electrolytic passivation process) is the process to add an extra finish that protects the surface of the aluminum.
+Put simply, the anodizing process (electrolytic passivation process) is the process of adding an extra finish that protects the surface of the aluminum.

-It is created by immersing the aluminum into a series of tanks through an electrochemical process.
+It is created by immersing the aluminum in a series of tanks through an electrochemical process.

 The result is that an anodic layer comes from the aluminum itself to provide protection.

 This provides definite advantages that make it perfect for painting and polishing.

 A few reasons why anodized aluminum is often used over non-anodized versions include:

 For painting the surface, additional adhesion is crucial to keeping the paint intact.